mp619/MartinMusic/doc/report.md

 ## Critical Instant Analysis

-Fig.2 is the result of our critical instant analysis.
-In the figure, it can be noticed the flow between threads in order of priority and how all the deadlines are meet within the time period (after executing all threads, there is stil a margin of time before the start of the next instance of the thread, even in the worst case scenario.
+Fig.2 (note the diagram is representative and not to scale) is the result of our critical instant analysis.
+The figure highlights the flow between threads (in order of priority) and how all the deadlines are met within that time period.
+After executing all threads, there is stil a margin of time before the start of the next instance of the thread, even in the worst case scenario.

 |![Timeline](resources/timing.png)|
 |:--:|